-Luckily, artificial intelligence will help you to automate many of the invoice-related processes, especially in the area of invoice separation and data extraction.
-AI-based invoice management systems, such as Abacus or Rossum, are readily available at the market.
+Luckily, Artificial Intelligence will help you to automate many of the invoice-related processes, especially in the area of invoice separation and data extraction.
+AI-based invoice management systems, such as Abacus or Rossum, are readily available on the market.

 Let’s begin with invoice separation.
 Imagine you scanned 100 invoices together, resulting in a large single file.
 AI-based programs can now separate invoices automatically.
 What used to imply tedious manual work, is now done in a few seconds.

 AI will also help you to extract invoice data.
 The algorithms will scan through the image, identify relevant fields, and extract the information.
 Contrary to non-AI software (e.g. software of most established OCR vendors), you don’t need to create templates that tell the software where to find what information.
 AI will do the work for you.

 In case you wonder how AI-based systems perform this kind of magic: The algorithms can “see” visual patterns and add labels accordingly.
 This is also called image classification.

 In the case of invoice separation, for example, the AI recognizes the beginning and end of an invoice.
 The algorithms can then separate the invoices accordingly.
 This can be achieved using image classification.

 Imagine your company had 24/7 customer support without paying any extra money.
 Further, think about current support processes getting automated while maintaining the same service quality.
 Who would not like to have that?